zeruniverse/fast-artistic-videos/README.md

 #Fast Artistic Style Transfer for Video
 Torch implementation of a faster video stylization approach.
-See details in [project page](https://zeruniverse.github.io/fast-artistic-videos/)
+See details and demos in [project page](https://zeruniverse.github.io/fast-artistic-videos/).
-##How to Install
+## How to Install
 ``` bash
 #install torch
 cd consistencyChecker